-Your contacts manage their subscriptions to all your emails separately.
+Your contacts manage subscriptions to all your email subscription types separately.
 This way, if they decide to unsubscribe from one subscription type, they won't have to unsubscribe from them all.
 To create a subscription type for your blog subscription emails:

 Next, create a custom contact property for your external blog.
-This will be used in your subscription form, and to manage which of your contacts receive these blog subscription emails.
+This will be used in your subscription form to manage which contacts receive your blog subscription emails.
 Click the Field type dropdown menu and select

 Next, create a subscription form for these emails that you can embed on your external blog pages so that visitors can easily subscribe.

 Next, create an active list of your blog subscribers:

 If you already have an existing list of contacts subscribed to your blog emails, you can import the list from a spreadsheet.
 Be sure to include a column for Email with your contacts' email addresses and a column with a header that matches the property label for your subscription status property.
 Enter Yes as the value for all rows in the subscription status property column.

 Next, create the RSS email that will go out to your blog subscribers.
 The RSS email is simply an email template that you can customize to include the latest items from a particular feed, such as the RSS feed from your blog.
 You can use any email template that you like for this email, as long as it contains a main email body module.